Informational Kiosks

 Student & Teacher Training

-LENS has adopted the Boothbay Region Schools so that local children can participate in experiential learning at the Burnt Island Light Station.
-During the five weeks of summer camp, over 100 students get to learn about lighthouses, maritime and navigational topics, and flora and fauna in the rocky shore, beach, mudflat, and forest ecosystems.
-During the spring and fall fieldtrips, each grade from three local schools unite for the first time to meet, bond and learn together at the ultimate outdoor school setting.
+LENS has adopted the Boothbay Region Schools providing local children with experiential learning at the Burnt Island Light Station.
+During the six sessions of summer camp, over 120 students learn about lighthouses, maritime and navigational topics, and flora and fauna in the rocky shore, beach, mudflat, and forest ecosystems due to our organization’s sponsorship.
+Funding is also available to three local schools for spring and fall fieldtrips to Burnt Island.

 Teacher Training